 The boardwalk offers even more activities, restaurants, and eats.
 Or, you can just relax along the many miles of sandy beach.

-On the Cape May side of the ferry, Sun Outdoors Cape May Wildwood is a fantastic place to rest your head.
+On the Cape May side of the ferry, Sun Outdoors Cape May is a fantastic place to rest your head.
 It's positioned just outside the Jersey Shore, about a 15-minute drive from the ferry terminal.
 There is a great selection of lodging accommodations you can book, with fantastic resort amenities to enjoy during your stay.

 This unique destination is a mixed community of full-time residents and vacationers.
 This resort has a number of RV sites, but tent camping is not permitted.
 Guests can enjoy the swimming pool, fitness center, basketball court, restrooms and showers.

-This campground is situated near the Rehoboth Bay with pristine views of the bay and Atlantic Ocean.
+Leisure Point is situated near the Rehoboth Bay with pristine views of the bay and Atlantic Ocean.
 This RV-only resort welcomes pets and offers a swimming pool, fitness center, and recreation center.
 You'll also have access to the bay with 300 boat slips at the on-site marina.

 Related Posts